LumiTea/Flying-Raijin/README.md

 A Datapack that lets you and your players become Minato Namikaze from Naruto.
       (Craft Tridents into Teleportation Kunai)

+Clone the Repository to download the latest version.

 **Crafting/Useage:**
 _**1:** Put an Eye of Ender and a NameTag in a crafting grid to create Chakra, throw your trident on the ground and right click it with the Chakra._